Corporate Governance | 富邦金控

 ESG Sustainable Development

-Fubon Financial Holdings has established three functional committees under the Board of Directors: the Audit Committee, the Remuneration Committee and the Corporate Governance and Sustainability Committee.
+Fubon Financial Holdings has established three functional committees under the Board of Directors: the Audit and Risk Management Committee, the Remuneration Committee and the Corporate Governance and Sustainability Committee.
 To effectively overseeing implementation of CSR and sustainable operations initiatives, the Corporate Governance and Sustainability Committee has set up an ESG Task Force under the Committee.
 To strengthen the ESG Task Forces functions and to ensure that its proactive actions in ESG-related areas, the ESG Task Force is directly supervised by two of the Fubons independent directors, and is headed by the president of Fubon Financial Holdings as the chief executive officer of the ESG Task Force.
 There are six working teams under the ESG Task Force: the Corporate Governance & Ethical Management Team, the Employee Care Team, the Responsible Finance Team, the Customer Engagement Team, the Social Commitment Team and the Environmental Sustainability Team.
 Each team meets regularly to discuss the latest ESG issues and track the progress of initiatives being implemented.

-Of Fubons four core values – “integrity, sincerity, professionalism and innovation” – integrity is paramount, because corporate governance founded on transparency and integrity is the bedrock of a companys sustainable operations.
+Of Fubons four core values – “Integrity, Sincerity, Professionalism and Innovation” – integrity is paramount, because corporate governance founded on transparency and integrity is the bedrock of a companys sustainable operations.
 To foster a corporate culture that champions integrity and a sustainable operating environment, Fubon Financial Holdings has laid down Code of Ethical Conduct,” “Ethical Corporate Management Best Practice Principles and Corporate Social Responsibility Best Practice Principles and also set up an ESG Task Force under the Corporate Governance and Sustainability Committee.
 The Task Forces Corporate Governance Team promotes ethical management and reports regularly to the Board of Directors on progress in ethical management initiatives.

 Appoint Corporate Governance Officer